akauppi/etcd3-bench/README.md

 $ mvn install -DskipTests
 ```

-That installs `coreos/jetcd` in a local Maven.
+That installs `coreos/jetcd` in the local Maven.

 ---